Certificate Examination Syllabus and Regulations [Overseas]

 3. Application forms for student membership may be obtained from the IHRIM Office.
 Candidates would normally be expected to hold the Overseas Foundation Certificate but exemptions will be granted by the Director of Education under certain circumstances, in consultation with a second member of the Examination Board.

-4. The Examination will normally be held on the fourth Monday and Tuesday of May each year.
+4. The Examination will normally be held on the third Monday and Tuesday of May each year.

 6. The Examination will consist of four [4] papers